 (and remember some children might find it easier to express their feelings via mediums other than talking, such as drawing or writing).

 Find healthy ways to deal with those emotions

 So you’ve shared how you’re both feeling, and validated those feelings.
 Now what?
 Find some healthy ways of expressing and processing those emotions!
 Feeling all worked up and angry?
 Rip up some magazines and use the ripped up bits to make some art!
 Feeling sad?
 Boost the happy chemicals in your brain by hugging it out!
 Feeling stressed?
 Do something relaxing – maybe even have a spa day at home!
-You can find all sorts of ideas of things to try at hatw.co.uk/things-to-try – and remember that they might already have interests/hobbies/talents that they can use as healthy coping techniques.
+You can find all sorts of ideas of things to try on the HATW website – and remember that they might already have interests/hobbies/talents that they can use as healthy coping techniques.

 It’s important to also point out that some things are going to be more appropriate for different settings than others (e.g. you can’t exactly have a spa day in the middle of school, but you can still do something relaxing like close your eyes and take a few deep breaths no matter where you are!).

 And just a final point on healthy ways of dealing with emotions: it’s totally ok to cry.
 Heck, we encourage it.
 It’s a natural reaction, and it’s so much better than bottling stuff up.

 Making healthy coping techniques a normal thing for your child is going to help them deal with any difficult emotions that come up from school & COVID-19, but also set them up for any future issues they may face.